 Setting up a page on Facebook has become pretty much the norm for all businesses these days, both big and small.
 A Facebook page can provide a great way of keeping in touch with existing customers and showcasing your services to new ones; just don’t expect instant results.
 You’ll need to work hard at putting up good content and inviting people to ‘like’ your page to make it effective.

-The full article can be found in Pro Mobile Issue 78, Pages 28 - 32.
+The full review can be found in Pro Mobile Issue 78, Pages 28 - 32.